The Bike Fed staff are experienced teaching a wide variety of bicycle safety classes targeted to adults of varying skills and confidence levels.

 Something for all abilities.
 Designed to develop confidence and competence of a bicycle rider.
 Students will learn about choosing a bicycle, basic parts of a bike, essential equipment, as well as how to safely and comfortably ride your bike in various traffic conditions, terrain and climates.

-Typically a Smart Cycling course includes four hours of classroom instruction, which can also be done on-line at bikeed.org, and five hours of on-bike instruction.
-5 – 9 hours
+Typically a Smart Cycling course includes four hours of classroom instruction and four hours of on-bike instruction.
+4 – 8 hours

 Bicycle Friendly Driver